 Because I’m a food allergy mom & business owner, I find that I’m busier than ever.
 I don’t have the time to go to the grocery store several times a week.
 I also sometimes feel “stuck” and overwhelmed trying to think of new things to cook for dinner on a daily basis.
 I’m not one of those lucky girls who has a hubby that cooks.
 Nope.
 He has many, many good qualities, but cooking anything other than bbq’d hamburgers or steak are not something that he excels at.
 So cooking is my duty in our house.

 One of the cool parts of my job is that I get to find solutions to problems that I’m having and then SHARE them with you, because I know that a lot of the things I’m going through, you’re also going through.
 In my business as a Food Allergy Consultant, I’ve been forced to create some pretty demanding meal plans for people who were facing several food allergies in their household.
 Researching and creating recipes for these people got me thinking how I could help others (and myself) with quality meal plans.
 It got me looking for alternatives that not only I could use, but my clients who were dealing with even more allergies could use.
 As I was thinking about these meal plans, it became important that I followed a few objectives:

 With these objectives in mind, I set to work.
 Creating and refining the recipes has not been an overnight process.
 I started about a year ago with 1-4 months of dedicated time.
 What I come up with has been tested & approved by my family, clients and friends.
-I'm currently testing the recipes with a group of almost 50 food allergy mamas who are helping me make the book the best it can be!
+I then tested the recipes with a group of over 40 food allergy mamas who helped me make the book the best it can be!